 This project team was formed in June 2010 to improve understanding and management of non-point source pollution.
-This project builds on two recommendations from the Council’s Healthy Aquatic Ecosystems team and is tasked with completing four key tasks set out in their Terms of Reference:
+This project builds on two recommendations from the Council’s Healthy Aquatic Ecosystems team and was tasked with completing four key tasks set out in their Terms of Reference:

 - Prepare a working definition of non-point source pollution to facilitate shared understanding of the definition and its intent